-Seahawks notes: Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings
+Seahawks coach Pete Carroll says ‘we are counting’ on Jadeveon Clowney playing against Vikings, tells team Thanksgiving isn’t an ‘eating circus’

 Carroll said only “yes’’ when asked if the team had other options at fullback.

 But the reality is that Bellore’s fullback role hasn’t been too substantial this season — he’s played just 28 offensive snaps.
-Bellore, though, also has 208 special teams snaps, and that will be the bigger task for someone to fill in Monday if he can’t go.
+Bellore, though, also has 208 special teams snaps, and that will be the bigger task for someone to fill Monday if he can’t go.

-As for his fullback snaps, Seattle use its tight ends in fullback roles, if needed, something most have done in the past.
+As for his fullback snaps, Seattle uses its tight ends in fullback roles, if needed, something most have done in the past.

 Foremost among those is veteran Luke Willson, who has played some fullback in the past and may be able to make it back for Monday after missing the Philly game with a hamstring injury.